 match ip address FromInternet

 - The route map configured in the default-information originate command tests the IP prefixes in the IP routing table.
 You can thus match only on those attributes that are present in the IP routing table (IP prefix, metric, next-hop), not on additional BGP attributes (like AS-path), which would be really cool

-- Contrary to what Sebastian wrote in his comment, you don't have to redistribute BGP route into OSPF to make it work in IOS release 12.4(11)T or 12.2SRC, but the IP prefix you test cannot be a subnet.
+- Contrary to what Sebastian wrote in his comment, you don’t have to redistribute the BGP route into OSPF to make it work in IOS release 12.4(11)T or 12.2SRC, but it looks the IP prefix you test cannot be a subnet.